 Eventually you can choreograph it so you can fill and roll a blintz while cooking one.

 Put about 2 T of filling toward the bottom of the disc and flatten a little.
 Fold the sides in and roll up.
-Mine often come out as trapezoids, so I'm working on that!
+(If they come out as trapezoids, the batter is too thick.)

 Repeat.